Coker Spring – Aiken, South Carolina

 The property changed hands several times before William Finley purchased it at a public sale in 1842.
 He deeded it to Aiken in 1844 with the stipulation that the city grant “free use of said Spring to be had and enjoyed by the citizens and inhabitants of Aiken and the public generally for themselves, their servants, cattle and horses, forever.”

 Coker Spring was restored in 1972.
-It is listed in the National Register, which adds the following:
+It is listed in the National Register:

 Coker Spring is a fresh water spring.
 Archeological remains found near this property suggest that this was probably a water supply for prehistoric Indians.
 The spring later served as the source of drinking water for the early settlers of Aiken (ca. 1830-1890).
 The spring is covered by a springhouse, which is constructed of brick, covered with stucco.
 The front façade features a pedimented entranceway with a wide entablature.